What is PRE-COMPETITIVE research?

 When joining the ODIN platform, companies do not commit to anything.
 They can use the platform to source input and new collaboration partners without any strings attached.
 But when a company decides to become part of an ODIN application, it is expected to contribute to the writing of the application and contribute actively in the project, if it is funded.

 • Joining the network: All interested companies can join the ODIN network.
-We focus on drug discovery, but companies from other areas are also welcome.
+We focus on drug discovery and diagnostics development, but companies from other areas are also welcome.
 It is non-committal to join and all you have to invest is time because it takes time to:

 • Participate in activities,